 “We’re proud that the impact of the Rev. Pinckney programs has inspired this generous investment to expand the service area, fund additional scholarships and increase access to college readiness programming for local students,” said Caroline Rakar, Director of Grantmaking and Scholarships at Coastal Community Foundation.
 “We’ve seen firsthand how the Rev. Pinckney programs support students in achieving long-term success during and after college.
 Students of Beaufort, Colleton, Hampton and Jasper counties will greatly benefit from this expansion.”

 The expansion of the Rev. Pinckney programs will help us continue to address educational inequities throughout coastal South Carolina.

-Now, up to 40 students will be able to participate in the College Readiness program each year across the five counties, expanding the opportunities to students in Colleton and Hampton counties and significantly increasing the number of students in Beaufort and Jasper counties as well.
-Beginning in in May 2022, the students who complete the program will be eligible to apply for one of the 16 Rev. Pinckney Scholarships.
+Now, up to 40 students will be able to participate in the College Readiness program each year across the five counties.
+Beginning in May 2022, the students who complete the program will be eligible to apply for one of the 16 Rev. Pinckney Scholarships.